What is Inclusion at The Factory?

-A Level Playing Field is a project created to ensure more disabled young people are involved in activities along with their able bodied peers.
+Since the work The Factory Youth Zone achieved with previous A Level Playing Field funding, we have continued to ensure more disabled young people are involved in activities along with their able bodied peers.
 The Factory Youth Zone will ensure regular activities in the centre are accessed by all young people.

-The project has been launched to address issues of limited facilities or services close to home for families with disabled children.
-The focus of the project will be to get disabled young people involved in inclusive sports and recreational activities such as football, badminton, basketball, climbing, dancing and creative activities.
+The project was launched to address issues of limited facilities or services close to home for families with disabled children.
+We continue to aim to get disabled young people involved in inclusive sports and recreational activities such as football, badminton, basketball, climbing, dancing and creative play.

 Providing a Safe Environment for Everyone